 The Man Mo Temple at Sheung Wan is the biggest of its kind in Hong Kong, dedicated to the God of Literature (Man) and the God of War (Mo).
 It’s a magnificent sight, with coiled baskets of hanging incense forming beautiful patterns.

-How to get there: Walk 7 mins from Sheung Wan MTR Station, Exit A2.
+How to get there: Walk 7min from Sheung Wan MTR Station, Exit A2 (Google Maps)

 Where to Eat in Hong Kong

 Skip the usual Australia Dairy Company and Tim Ho Wan — they’re not that great compared to the other gems on offer.
 We’ve included only the must-eats and local hideouts for cheap, authentic Cantonese food available at almost any hour.